AlfonsoPajader/SOAR-EDR-Project/README.md

 - LaZagne: program that retrieves passwords.
 - LimaCharlie: EDR (Endpoint Detection & Response) platform.
 Detect mailicous events and isolate machines
 - Slack: Communications. receive alerts of the events
-- Tine: SOAR (Security, Orchestration, Automation, Response) platform.
+- Tines: SOAR (Security, Orchestration, Automation, Response) platform.
 Automate the workflow

 # Diagram
 Here is a diagram of what the playbook will showcase.
 It follows the objective and how the event flows throughout the whole process.
 The diagram is made in draw.io.